followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/remoteOperations/remoteOperations.md

 [note]You cannot perform data operations on the server with an [ArrayStore](/Documentation/ApiReference/Data_Layer/ArrayStore/), a [LocalStore](/Documentation/ApiReference/Data_Layer/LocalStore/) or an array of objects.

 To control individual operations, assign a Boolean value to a corresponding field of the **remoteOperations** object.
+Note that making data operations remote makes sense only if data has a [plain structure](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#dataStructure).

 [note]If actual data is stored on the server, making data operations local does _not_ guarantee that no queries for data will be sent to the server while these operations are being performed.
 It only guarantees that _calculations_ will be performed on the client.